Expressive Oil Portraits

 Andrew is a highly sought after Artist and tutor, who has worked on many prestigious commissions of public figures.
 Winner of the Carroll Foundation Award in 1998 and of BBC’s Star Portraits, Andrew was elected Vice–President of the Royal Society of Portrait Painters in 2008 and has recently published a book on self-portraiture (which I can recommend).

 Andrew tutors an intensive oil portrait painting course in Portishead, just outside Bristol.
 The course is for a small group of nine students allowing time for personal guidance to develop your ability.
 The course is built around expressive portraiture.
 Observational work set up to enable the formal qualities of oil paint to become a more explicitly descriptive medium and asserting a more active form of observation and connection whilst still capturing a likeness.

-The Andrew James Expressive Portraits course in Portishead has now run successfully seven times and is returning in the Autumn of 2017.
+The Andrew James Expressive Portraits course in Portishead has now run successfully nine times and is returning in the Autumn of 2018.

-The prices for the 2017 courses are £250 for the three days.
+The prices for the 2018 courses are £TBC for the three days.
 Further schedule and location details are included below along with review comments from previous years.

 There are two course dates.

 - Sunday to Tuesday 7-9 October 2018.
 Course schedule as outlined below.

 - Wednesday to Friday 10-12 October 2018.
 Note that this course will be a three day pose with a single model allowing time for full resolution of your portrait.